 When it comes to immersion at home, you really can’t beat FluentU.

-The program takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.
 It uses genuinely entertaining multimedia resources to create a one-of-a-kind Spanish-learning experience.

 FluentU pulls vocabulary from the media you’re watching, utilizing real resources to expose you to authentic Spanish.
 There’s also a flashcard feature to help you retain what you’ve learned and a quiz feature which allows you to self-check your comprehension.